mrclgb/library-management/README.md

 ## Library Management
-This project is developed for Web Application class using SB Admin 2.
+This project is developed for Web Application class using Bootstrap SB Admin 2.